Categories

 We left the rental condo at 8:30 and drove northeast through Missouri, eating lunch at Culver’s in Jefferson City.
 In the afternoon we stopped at Westminster College in Fulton to see America’s National Churchill Museum.
 In March, 1946, the college … Continue reading

-Posted in Food, Historic Buildings, Museums, Uncategorized
+Posted in Food, Historic Buildings, Museums

 Leave a comment